jepasq/daily-chores/README.md

 		or
 	sudo pacman -S npm

-then, once node is installed :
+then, install *npm*-based dependencies :

 	npm install

 # Run

+Once all prerequisite are met, to start the applicarion :

 	npm start

 # Unit tests

+To run unit tests :

 	npm test